 This is breakfast, lunch, and dinner (respectively) in Quebec French.
 These terms are different to France, where it’s petit déjeuner, déjeuner, and dîner, in that order.

 This one is mostly for Americans: On a French-language menu, “entrée” refers to an appetizer, while “plat” or “plat principal” refers to a main.
-On an English menu, an appetizer will often be called just that (or sometimes in Quebec, it’ll be called an entrée, even in English), with “main plate,” or something to that effect, for your main course.
+On an English menu, an appetizer will often be called just that (or sometimes, it’ll be called an entrée), with “main,” “main course,” or “main plate” used for what Americans would call an “entrée.”

 5 à 7